LING @ Boise State

 Many of our students attend regional and national conferences such as the Annual Meeting of the Linguistic Society of America (LSA), the Annual Conference on African Linguistics (ACAL; pictured), and Phonetics/Phonology in the Northwest (NoWPhon).

-The Boise State Linguistics Association plans events throughout the academic year to promote linguistics to the wider campus and Boise community and to support linguistics students.
+The Linguistic Society of Boise State (formerly BSLA) plans events throughout the academic year to promote linguistics to the wider campus and Boise community and to support linguistics students.

 - Sharing linguistics with the community

 Students and faculty participate in STEM Exploration Day, a community outreach event featuring science and engineering programs at Boise State.